 Social interaction: the individual is often anxious in social situations and can behave in an odd or eccentric way.
 They may become withdrawn.
 Often their behaviour appears to be rude.

-Communication: conversations may be one-sided monologues about the individual’s area(s) of interest
+Communication: conversations may be one-sided monologues about the individual’s area(s) of interest.

-Imagination: the individual struggles to shift their focus and may engage in repetitive behaviours
+Imagination: the individual struggles to shift their focus and may engage in repetitive behaviours.

 Many people on the spectrum report online communication as “less tiring” and more “safe”, possibly due to the issues created by the Triad of Impairments and the experience of being what Goffman referred to as a “faulty interactant”: those “who make themselves and others uneasy in encounters” (Ryan & Räisänen 2009).